 Ease of Use

 The BMX 25 is a fairly easy cooler to use.
 The rubber latches can be easily unhooked with one hand, and the lid stays open once pushed to a certain angle.
 The handle stays pretty much where you leave it, making a quick set-down-to-close-the-back-hatch maneuver a cinch.
 The inside of this cooler is also decently spacious for its size, and can fit 34 cans if you only add a little bit of ice around the sides - and it's larger than the similarly sized, Yeti Roadie 20!
-It also has tie-down holes in all four corners that will keep this little box securely fastened and closed until you untie it again.
+Yet if you really want to maximize your space, check out the Stanley Adventure 30 with 32 quarts of room and a convenient shape to fit just about anything you want to consume.
+The Igloo also has tie-down holes in all four corners that will keep this little box securely fastened and closed until you untie it again.

 Though we feel that Igloo may have missed an opportunity by not making this tie-down holes also lockable, as they are in the Yeti Roadie, which can add a measure of animal protection or peace of mind.
 We also found that the topography of the lid prevents it from being an excellent surface for your cold can or even a comfortable seat.
 Additionally, the handle runs so close to the side of the cooler that it runs into the rubber latches if they're not properly sealed.
 And unlike the Yeti Roadie, the BMX has no rubber feet to stop it from sliding across the bed of your pickup if you neglected to tie it down.
 Those minor concerns aside, we think the BMX is decently easy to use.

 Compared to the rest of the gigantic coolers in this review, the BMX 25 is featherweight!
-Even up against the similarly sized Yeti Roadie 20 (which is smaller), the BMX 25 is quite lightweight and portable.
-Fully loaded with twenty 12 oz. cans and as much ice as we could fit, the large handle helps make this cooler still pretty easy to transport.
+Up against the similarly-sized Yeti Roadie 20 (which is smaller), the BMX 25 is quite lightweight and portable.
+It's about on par with the slightly larger Stanley Adventure 30 that weighs more but also fits more.
+Fully loaded with twenty 12 oz. cans and as much ice as we could fit, the large handle of the Igloo helps make this cooler still pretty easy to transport.
 Its angled shape also facilitates different styles of grabbing from the single hand in the middle to double hands on either side or even hooking one end over the elbow.

 We think the handle could be improved a bit by a more forgiving, squishy section, but honestly, the overall larger size and ergonomic shape of the handle and cooler edges make this ice chest a breeze to carry, compared to the other coolers in this review.
 Our only real complaint is that the rubber latches catch against your leg if you forget and carry it the wrong way around, which of course is easily solved by flipping the cooler 180 degrees.